aurelia/site-generator/lib/app/docs/api/history-browser/index.md

 * `activate(history: BrowserHistory): void` - Activate the instance.
-  * `history:BrowserHistory` - The BrowserHistory instance that navigations should be dispatched to.
+  * `history: BrowserHistory` - The BrowserHistory instance that navigations should be dispatched to.

 * `deactivate(): void` - Deactivate the instance.
 Event handlers and other resources should be cleaned up here.

-* `findClosestAnchor(el: Element): Element` - Finds the closest ancestor that&#x27;s an anchor element.
+* `static findClosestAnchor(el: Element): Element` - Finds the closest ancestor that&#x27;s an anchor element.
-  * `el:Element` - The element to search upward from.
+  * `el: Element` - The element to search upward from.

-* `getEventInfo(event: Event): AnchorEventInfo` - Gets the href and a &quot;should handle&quot; recommendation, given an Event.
+* `static getEventInfo(event: Event): AnchorEventInfo` - Gets the href and a &quot;should handle&quot; recommendation, given an Event.
-  * `event:Event` - The Event to inspect for target anchor and href.
+  * `event: Event` - The Event to inspect for target anchor and href.

-* `targetIsThisWindow(target: Element): boolean` - Gets a value indicating whether or not an anchor targets the current window.
+* `static targetIsThisWindow(target: Element): boolean` - Gets a value indicating whether or not an anchor targets the current window.
-  * `target:Element` - The anchor element whose target should be inspected.
+  * `target: Element` - The anchor element whose target should be inspected.